— UGC-style fashion imagery · 150+ styles · 4K

 Set the Shoot in Clicks

-Choose framing, lens, angle, lighting, background, aspect ratio, and visual style from buttons, sliders, and presets.
-You direct UGC-style output in the interface instead of translating taste into syntax.
+Choose framing, lens, pose, light, background, aspect ratio, and visual style from the interface.
+You direct a creator-style shoot with controls, not syntax.

 - Step 03